 If you are travelling on a land-only basis, then we will provide a transfer for you from Shanghai Pudong Airport to your hotel on Day 2 of the itinerary.
 On Day 25, you will check out from your hotel, and transfer to Chengdu Airport.
 Please ensure that you confirm your flight details with us as soon as possible before departure.

-Please refer to the Wendy Wu Tours brochure and/or website for details on departure dates, prices, itineraries, inclusions and tour extensions available as well as full booking conditions.
+Please refer to the Wendy Wu Tours brochure and/or for details on departure dates, prices, itineraries, inclusions and tour extensions available as well as full booking conditions.